ali-pour-amir/ali-pour-amir.github.io/_pages/about.md

 - Data Privacy in Distributed Machine Learning.
 - Blackbox Heuristic and Meta-Heuristic Optimization methods.
 - Machine Learning at the Edge.
-- Task Management and System Optimization in Federated Learning Ecosystems.
+- Optimizing Task Placement and Scheduling in Federated Learning Ecosystems.
 - Task Automation with Agentic AI and A2A protocols.